February 19th, 2019 by Attorney Dan Carman

 Back to the initial question: “What is the average sentence for drug possession?”
 Given all the variables, there is no “average” sentence.
 What will happen to you if you are charged with drug possession depends on the facts of your case and the applicable laws.
 Given your unique situation, you may have valid defenses, or a plea bargain agreement may result in possession charges being dropped.
 With the help of a criminal defense attorney, this may be the outcome for your case, not a fine or jail time.

 If you have been charged with a drug possession crime in Kentucky, or believe you’re being investigated by law enforcement, you need a criminal defense attorney who can protect your rights and your future.
-Contact us today so you can discuss your situation with one of the attorneys at the Lexington, Kentucky-based Carman Law Firm.
+Contact the Carman Law Firm today, where you can discuss your situation with a seasoned Lexington drug possession lawyer.
 As criminal defense attorneys with years of experience, we offer thorough, experienced representation.